Robotawi/mobile-robot_ros/README.md

 roslaunch ball_chaser ball_chaser.launch
 ```
 **The above command will do the following:**
-- Start the vision processing node and detect where the white object is, on the left, middle, or the right of the camera image.
+- Start the vision processing node and detect the white ball.
 - Start the actuation node and drive the robot based on the visual feedback returned from the above node.

  The camera image is visualized through `rqt_image_view` node.
 The camera topic is `/camera/rgb/image_raw`.